THE RISE AND FALL OF THE DOGECOIN MILLIONAIRE

 ZACH INGRASCI

 Chris and Zach are film directors and the founders of Optimist, a production studio in Los Angeles.
 They are best known for directing the feature documentaries Living On One Dollar, Salam Neighbor, and Five Years North.
 Their films have been released by Netflix, HBO, Hulu, National Geographic, and PBS, and have screened at major film festivals including Tribeca, DOC NYC, Full Frame, AFI Docs, CPH:DOX, Mountainfilm, and many others.
-THeir most recent film, Five Years North, was also a finalist for the 2021 duPont-Columbia Awards for Outstanding Journalism.
+Their most recent film, Five Years North, was also a finalist for the 2021 duPont-Columbia Awards for Outstanding Journalism.
 Their branded film work has won 4 Shorty Awards, 2 ADDY Awards, 1 Webby Award, and 2 AVA Digital Awards.
 Their film impact work at Optimist has helped to raise $91 million for non-profits working on financial empowerment and refugee education efforts.

 JENNA KELLY